Allium/WithoutHeadOrFoot/_posts/2016-03-05-Greenlist-Is-The-New-Blacklist.md

 ---
 layout:	post
 title:	Greenlist is the New Blacklist
-tags:	[environment, climate change, politics]
+tags:	[environment, climate, politics]
 ---

 ### Berta Cáceres, Rubber, Annihilation, Dams

 This week, a prominent Honduran environmentalist and indigenous rights campaigner was murdered in her home.

 But *last* week...
 Last week I went to the cinema with a good friend.
 We watched *Embrace of the Serpent*, a Colombian film which follows a native Amazonian shaman on two journeys through the rainforest in the company of a white man.
 Throughout the film, a key underlying contextual theme was the destruction wrought by white colonisers in search of valuable rubber.
-These "Rubber Barons" are themselves never encountered; but their work is ever present: in the obvious lacerations of the forest; in the scars they have left on the bodies and minds of the indigenous people; in the annihilation of culture and the brutal indoctrination of orphaned children.
+These "Rubber Barons" are themselves never encountered; yet their work is ever present: in the lacerations of the forest; in the scars they have left on the bodies and minds of the indigenous people; in the annihilation of culture and the brutal indoctrination of orphaned children.

 Though it is grim in places, the film is also beautiful and evocative.
-And shot in black and white.
-And the events portrayed happened a long time ago, at the beginning of the twentieth century.
-And the psyche of a cinemagoer is inevitably dislocated, finding themselves as they do in a theatre of tale and spectacle.
+It is shot in black and white; and the events portrayed happened a long time ago, at the beginning of the twentieth century.
+And anyway, the psyche of a cinemagoer is already dislocated, as they sit in a theatre of tale and spectacle.
 As such, it was all too easy for me to separate what I was watching from any reality experienced today.
 It was all too easy to overcontextualise, to diminish the story's present relevance.
 The Rubber Barons were monsters from a byegone age.

 But eventually, as we all must, I left the cinema, and I read the news.
 I read that this week, a prominent Honduran environmentalist and indigenous rights campaigner was murdered in her home.